-These two professional courses required for this endorsement are offered at both the undergraduate and graduate levels.
+These two required professional courses are offered at both the undergraduate and graduate levels.
 EDUC442 Early Adolescent Educational Psychology and EDUC443 Curriculum and Methods for Middle Schools are available for undergraduate candidates.
 EDUC642 Educational Psychology Applied to Middle School and EDUC643 Curriculum and Instruction in the Middle School are the corresponding courses designed for graduate candidates.